droot/kubernetes-etcd-example/README.md

-# Single Node Etcd Cluster with Persistent Storage (limited HA)
+# Single Node Etcd Cluster with Persistent Storage on K8s
-This document describes the steps to run a single instance Etcd cluster backed by persistent volume (Google Persistent disks).
+This document describes the steps to run a single instance Etcd cluster backed by persistent volume (Google Persistent disks) on Kubernetes.
 We use StatefulSet primitive to run Etcd so that it is stable with persistence across Pod (re)scheduling.

 ## Prerequisites
 The steps below assume that you have a running Kubernetes cluster and kubectl is